mfherman/r-study-group/docs/basic_data_manip.md

 #> 1 21483 47.18008      46 2.980771
 ```

-so the general form of `summarize()` is `summarize(data, new_col_name = summary_function(variable))`.
-You can include as many summary variables as you want but adding new variables and summary functions after a comma.
+The general form of `summarize()` is `summarize(data, new_col_name = summary_function(variable))`.
+You can include as many summary variables as you want by adding new variables and summary functions after a comma.
 In the above example, we are creating four summary variables.
 One important note here is that I included `na.rm = TRUE` in the `mean()` and `median()` function calls.
 This ensures that any missing or `NA` data is dropped when computing the summary statistics.
-In this case, I know there is some missing data, so if we hadn't included `na.rm = TRUE`, the result would be `NA` because R does not know how to average missing data.
+In this case, I know there is some missing data in these variables.
+If we hadn't included `na.rm = TRUE`, the result would be `NA` because R does not know how to generate the mean or median from missing data unless we explicitly tell R what to do with the `NA` values.

 Next up is a simple, but powerful tool to extend the `summarize()` function: `group_by()`.
 Using this function we can generate grouped data summaries.
-So now we will calculate the same summary statistics as before, but instead of for the whole dataset, we will get means and medians by race.
+Now we will calculate the same summary statistics as above, but instead of for the whole dataset, we will get means and medians segemented by race.

 ``` r
 group_by(gss_cat, race) %>%